-Printed copies may be requested from the Dean of Students Office as well as the Office of Student Conduct.
+The Dean of Students Office or the Office of Student Conduct can provide printed copies upon request.

 Steps to take if you are sexually assaulted:

 Preserve all physical evidence.

 Physical evidence is often critical to an investigation.
 For this reason, you should not urinate, wash, douche or shower prior to an examination.
 You should not eat, drink, smoke or brush your teeth.
 If you change clothes, put all the clothing you were wearing at the time of the attack in a paper bag, not plastic.
 If the attack happened in your room or apartment, do not clean or straighten up until all the evidence has been collected.